AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 The Blood War began the moment the Oni shattered the barrier between realms.
 No longer were we safe, safely separated from danger; the Oni were here, and they were coming.
 Using their dark magic they blotted out the sky, protecting them from the radiance of the twin suns and forcing the world into endless night.
 Their aim was to feast on spirits, to gorge themselves on our and the Kami's lifeblood alike.
 The Oni came as a chaotic swarm, but quickly organised; lesser Oni started to follow the leadership of commanders and lords, such as the fearsome Daimyō Asudeu.

 During this carnage there was a Kitsune woman named Tomomi-sama, an oracle and mother who lived in Ochinodojima, in a place that would become the great capital, Heian-kyō.
 In her quaint home she alone cared for her two children, as her husband was fighting in the brutal war against the Oni.
-By foxfire and candlelight she tried to brighten the lives of her children and calm their fears — but the
+By foxfire and candlelight she tried to brighten the lives of her children and calm their fears—but the

 }}